bmalloy-224/MaGi_python/README.md

 **Geometry-driven branching, not scale-driven.** N shrunk from a peak of 768 nodes down to 89 over many runs, yet branching rate stayed at 42.7%, silhouette at 0.563, turbulence at 94.4%.
 A random scratchpad shrinking 9× would lose its structure; MaGi's didn't.
 Branching appears to be a property of the geometry, not of the bank size.

+**A closed-loop symbolic compiler, in five steps.** What I called "spontaneous internal rehearsal" earlier turns out to have an explicit mechanism via the 2D word map and the Resonance Bridge:

+1. A worker selects or reconstructs a symbolic token along a word-map path.
+2. The voice / visual workers emit a sensory proxy (audio + rendered word).
+3. MaGi compares expected sensory return against what its own listening / seeing pipeline reports.
+4. The resulting state is written into **both** banks simultaneously.
+5. Each bank's own black hole then decides what survives — the Main BH preferentially keeps the low-frequency, short-delay attractor patterns; the N BH preferentially keeps the high-branching, high-turbulence trace patterns.

+By the 972-hour regime, this loop has produced a strikingly asymmetric outcome: Main has expanded to thousands of cold, dense, low-frequency attractor nodes (89.7% < 25 Hz at 972 hr), while N stays small and turbulent.
+Neither bank is the source of the other; they are two filters watching the same stream and keeping different things.

+> **A note on "symbolic."** Throughout this README, *symbolic* means **grounded attractor-based tokens with stable cross-modal referential behavior** — not classical formal symbol manipulation in the GOFAI sense.
+MaGi is a **proto-symbolic** system: its tokens have referents in sensorimotor experience and behave consistently across modalities, but they are not discrete logical symbols and do not support arbitrary syntactic composition.

 **Long-term manifold hardening.** At 1020 hr, the main bank's 600-second drift fell to 0.0047 (STABLE) for the first time.
 Short windows still drift — MaGi is still "thinking" in the moment — but the long-term shape no longer dissolves.

-**Spontaneous internal rehearsal via word maps.** Using a simple 2D word atlas through the Resonance Bridge, MaGi began replaying experiences, comparing them against current state, and refining its own response patterns — without anything in the code labeled "rehearsal."

 These results are not benchmarks against other systems; they are *emergent properties* of the geometry.
 They are reproducible from the same code, but the exact values depend on the run history of the system.
+For the full structured digest of the hour-by-hour observations across 1,020 hours of continuous unsupervised running, see [`FINDINGS.md`](FINDINGS.md).

 ---